|Resident -- per credit hour1||$269|

 (All students parking on campus must have a parking permit)

 Graduate students are eligible to live in residence halls.
-Graduate students must carry a minimum of six (6) graduate hours.
-All students living in residence halls are required to purchase a meal plan; fifteen, nineteen-meals-per-week and declining balance meal plans are available during the fall and spring semesters.
+Graduate students must carry a minimum of six (6) graduate hours, while residing on campus.
+All students living in residence halls are required to purchase a meal plan; fifteen, nineteen-meals-per-week, and declining balance meal plans are available during the fall and spring semesters.
 Declining Balance Dollars may be used in Chambers Cafeteria, Bas-Tech, and Convenience Store.

 Residence halls are closed between fall and spring semesters.
 However, residents may remain in the residence halls during this period provided they submit proper paperwork to the Office of Residential Life to gain approval.
 There will be an additional cost for residents approved to remain in the residence halls over this break period.
 Residents may remain in the residence halls during all other breaks, provided they notify the residence hall staff of their intentions prior to the break period.